-The first step in our interview process is the manager phone call, a 30 minute Zoom video call between chosen candidates and the hiring manager.
+The first step in our interview process is the manager call, a 30 minute Zoom video call between chosen candidates and the hiring manager.
 These calls cover your background and experience, as well as your interest in joining our team.
 You can prepare for these calls by reviewing our job post, your application materials, and taking a look at our website and social media accounts, to get a sense of our projects, vision, and ways of working.

-- For our recent junior developer position we had candidates participate in a pair programming session with one of our senior devs using CoderPad.
+- For a recent junior developer position we had candidates participate in a pair programming session with one of our senior devs using CoderPad.
 Working in a language of their choice, the candidates walked our dev through solving a simple problem.
 There are a lot of great resources online to help you prep for technical screens – our team recommends HackerRank.

 - When searching for a product designer, we had candidates spend 60 minutes speaking with two members of our Product team via Zoom.
 The conversation covered previous design experience and core design competencies.
 We also asked each candidate to walk our team through a portfolio piece, explaining their design decisions and techniques.
 To prepare for this kind of conversation, consider walking a friend through some of your favourite portfolio works, and articulating why these pieces still connect with you.

 For preparation, we always suggest spending a little time getting to know more about our products (Dyspatch and Sendwithus).
 Also, if you have some time to check out our values, it may help you understand a little more about what drives a lot of our decision making day-to-day.
-Our values can be found on our careers page here.
+Our values can be found on our careers page.
 You can also see what our #dyspatchios have been up to on our Instagram, and learn more about their backgrounds on LinkedIn.